Battle of the Colline Gate: Battle

-Sulla's commanders were concerned by the state of his soldiers after their forced-march.
+Sulla's commanders were concerned by the state of his soldiers after their forced march.
 They pointed out that they were not up against the disorganized Marians, whom they had easily beat time and again, but against the Samnites and Lucanians − highly motivated, experienced, and warlike opponents.
 They urged Sulla to wait and let his soldiers recuperate over night.
 But Sulla only allowed his men a meal and a few hours rest.
 Then he organized his battle lines, and at four o'clock, with the sun already sinking, the battle began.

-After a lot of hard fighting Sulla's left wing was driven backwards until they literally had their backs to the wall.
+After a lot of hard fighting, Sulla's left wing was driven backwards until they literally had their backs to the wall.
 The rearmost ranks tried to seek shelter inside the walls, but the soldiers manning the walls dropped the portcullis on them and forced them to fight on.
 Sulla rode over to his left wing and tried to recover the situation; he pleaded with his men, he threatened some, he even physically turned some round to face the enemy.
 The ranks he was trying to keep were shattered with heavy casualties.
 Eventually, Sulla and the bulk of the left ended up in their camp.
 That is when messengers arrived from Marcus Licinius Crassus who had taken command of the right wing while Sulla gave his full attention to the left.
 Crassus reported that his men had completely routed the enemy facing them.
 He wanted to know if he could have supplies now to break for supper.
 Sulla used Crassus' victory to boost the morale of his men and counter-attacked the Samnites.

 The battle continued through the night.
-Gaius Carrinas, a Marian commander, and Pontius Telesinus, the Samnite commander, were killed and their camp was seized.
-Marcius, Carrinas, and Marcus Lamponius, the Lucanian, fled.
+Pontius Telesinus, the Samnite commander, was killed and his camp was seized.
+Marcus Lamponius, the Lucanian commander, fled.
 Eventually, the entire enemy army broke and fled.
 The death toll was estimated at 50,000.
-There were 6,000-8,000 prisoners.
+There were 6,000–8,000 prisoners.